-After completing intensive training in the Aquaponics Master Class™ and Extended Stay Learning Programs at Nelson and Pade, Inc.®, the Sellers Family has completed construction of their new commercial aquaponics farm in Maryland.
+After completing intensive training in the Aquaponics Master Class™ and Extended Stay Learning Programs at Nelson and Pade, Inc.®, this family farm is up and running, growing fish and vegetables, providing better food to their community.

 Aquaponic Farms Using Clear Flow Aquaponic Systems®

 Mid 2015 – We have quite a few commercial Clear Flow Aquaponic Systems® that have gone into production recently.
 These include: